in-toto/attestation/spec/predicates/provenance.md

 > -   The `recipe.arguments` describes all user-controlled arguments to the
 >     recipe, meaning anything that is not fully under the control of the
 >     `builder`.
-> -   The `recipe.reproducibility` describes all builder-controlled arguments to
+> -   The `recipe.environment` describes all builder-controlled arguments to
 >     the recipe.
 >
 > MAY be unset/null if unknown, but this is DISCOURAGED.